 If the zip check has failed, it's because the bank is telling the payment processor that the zip code does not match the one it has on file.

-If the cardholder has recently moved, it may take their bank a while to have the correct zip code on file for them.
+If the cardholder has recently moved, it may take their bank a while to have the correct zip code on file.
 If the cardholder hasn't moved recently, they may wish to call their bank and confirm that the information their bank has on file is correct.
 Using the zip/postal code that the bank has on file for this card will stop this particular error from happening.

 Have the customer call their bank and request to update or verify the address associated with their card.